-Apple Computers; why I prefer them
+Macs - why I prefer them

 However, if you are serious about reducing your workload and increasing your efficiency, the choice and specification of a computer and its associated software will have a vital bearing on your results.

-At the heart of digital imaging are large numbers numbers of big files.
+At the heart of digital imaging are large numbers of big files.
 As cameras and scanners improve, so the bigger the files become.
 Then you have to buy larger hard drives to store the files and everything else has to be upgraded as well; more RAM, faster processors, bigger monitors, new graphics cards and upgraded software are just a few areas where getting it wrong with your basic computer setup can be very costly later.

 It only took a couple of weeks to discover what a fool I had been, putting up with Windows for so long.
 The Macs were so user friendly, as well as so elegant, that I found that my productivity increased by 200%.
-Crashes on the Macs were relatively rare in those days; now they are such a rarity that I am hard pressed to remember one.
+Crashes on the Macs were relatively unusual in those days; now they are such a rarity that I am hard pressed to remember one.

-Bangs for bucks, Macs are really no more expensive that Windows PCs and last much longer, spreading the cost further - what is referred to as TCO; Total Cost of Ownership.
-Today, my very first PowerMac G3 with 1Gb of RAM, bought in February 1999, is still in everyday use alongside the latest offerings from Apple.
-As a print server and host for ancient, but specialist software, it still runs perfectly using OS X 10.4 Tiger, whilst the latest ones run OS X El Capitan, have upwards of 32Gb of RAM and blazingly fast processors that deal easily with the power hungry imaging tasks.
+Bangs for bucks, Macs are really no more expensive that Windows PCs and last much longer, spreading the cost further - what is referred to as the TCO - Total Cost of Ownership.
+Today, my very first PowerMac G3 now with 1Gb of RAM, bought new in February 1999, is still in everyday use alongside the latest offerings from Apple.
+As a host for ancient, but specialist software, it still runs perfectly using OS X 10.4 Tiger, whilst the latest Macs run macOS Sonoma, have upwards of 64Gb of RAM and blazingly fast processors that deal easily with the power hungry imaging tasks.

 There is still a place for older Macs as they run legacy software or hook up to specialist items of kit that can no longer be replaced.
-I have a PowerMac G5/1.6 running OS X 10.5.8 Leopard that is the last OS that Nikon Scan 4 is able to run on.
-This is linked to my large format Nikon SuperCoolscan LS8000.
-I've bought the latest version of SilverFast scanning software - and it's brilliant (and expensive) - but I find that it's too slow and fiddly, so I've reverted to Nikon Scan.
+I have a PowerMac G5/1.6 running OS X 10.5.8 Leopard that is the last OS that Nikon Scan 4 is able to run on, linked to my large format Nikon Coolscan LS8000.
+I bought the latest version of SilverFast scanning software which is brilliant (and expensive), but I find that it's too slow and fiddly, so I've reverted to Nikon Scan.

 It’s easy to fall into the trap of becoming a Mac evangelist when you find that others cannot see why they ought to make the change.
 However it’s a free world and there is one compelling reason why people who would like to change don’t - the initial expenditure.
 A basic iMac, MacPro or MacBook Pro is still an expensive item to fund.
 Despite the fact that the Mac will still be working perfectly in three or more years time, long after most PCs have given up the ghost or their owners have lost patience and are on their second or even third cheap PC, the low initial outlay for a PC is undoubtedly what attracts users.
 And who can blame them?
-However, if you approach the change sensibly, as many clients and friends have done, and spread the cost over a few years you'll wonder why you didn't make the change much earlier!
-The hardware used in both PCs and Macs is very similar today; the way the Macs are assembled and the bomb-proof operating system is what makes them so much better
+However, if you approach the change sensibly, as many clients and friends have done, and spread the cost over a few years you'll wonder why you didn't make the change much earlier.
+The hardware used in both PCs and Macs is very similar today; the way the Macs are assembled and the bomb-proof operating system is what makes them so much better.